For more information, contact WiscElectionIntegrity@gmail.com or call WEI Coordinator Karen McKim at 608-212-5079.

 Don't count on local election officials to mention that their voting machines are programmed with software that originates in the vendors' computers, the security of which the local officials have no knowledge.
 Neither state nor local officials can speak authoritatively about the security of the software at any time before it comes into their possession before each election.

-Also be aware that the individual voting machines communicate (either wirelessly or by use of portable digital media) with a central county elections-management computer.
+Also be aware that the polling-place voting machines communicate (either wirelessly or by use of portable digital media) with a central county elections-management computer.
 Wisconsin officials do not inspect these county computers for remote access software, and therefore cannot know for sure whether they are connected to the Internet.

 "Every machine is publicly tested before each election."

 Municipal clerks reliably perform voting-machine tests required by s.5.84, Wis.
 Stats within 10 days before every election.
 Most genuinely believe these tests would detect hacked software.
 In reality, the tests fall far short of any standards for computer "logic and acceptance testing" (LAT) used outside elections and are useless in deterring or detecting hacks.